Toddler Science: Making Rock Candy from Sugar Crystals

 you use a dowel or string.
 Temperature in your home may affect how quickly the crystals form as well.

+Be sure to let it cool slightly before pouring into glass jar.
 Do NOT ever completely seal a glass jar containing a very hot fluid.
 You can risk the jar bursting.

 Take pictures of each part of the experiment, mount on construction paper,